GrandMoff100/HomeAssistantAPI/docs/processing.rst

 Such as using instead, the :code:`ujson` module (which is faster but more limiting).

 The third processor function implements the default processor function for the :code:`application/json` mimetype after printing a string.
-If you wanted to run some intermediate processing
+If you wanted to run some intermediate processing.

+Most likely the only processors you will ever use are :code:`application/json` and :code:`application/octet-stream`